tjw218/pmp-wordpress/README.md

 ## Installation

-Follow the standard procedure for [installing WordPress plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+Follow the standard procedure for [automatic plugin installation](https://codex.wordpress.org/Managing_Plugins#Automatic_Plugin_Installation), and search for "PMP" or "Public Media Platform".
+Using the [official plugin](https://wordpress.org/plugins/search.php?type=term&q=PMP) from the Wordpress plugin directory allows you to automatically get updates.

-You can download the most recent version of the plugin by [clicking here](https://github.com/publicmediaplatform/pmp-wordpress/releases/latest).
+If you'd prefer the bleeding edge `master` version of the plugin, you'll have to install it manually, following the standard procedure for [manual plugin installation](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+You can get the [latest code zip here](https://github.com/publicmediaplatform/phpsdk/archive/master.zip).

 Once the plugin files are installed, activate the plugin via the WordPress dashboard.